 Can I use a different type of pasta?

-Can I make this recipe vegetarian?
+How can I make this recipe spicier?

-What cheese works best in this recipe?
+What type of cheese works best in this recipe?

 Final Thoughts